RK3588 Device Tree Configuration

 Step 1: Sign in to your FydeOS account and enter the desktop

-Step 2: Enter the bash shell environment
+Step 2: Enter the Bash shell environment

-, sign in to any FydeOS account and enter the desktop.
-Access administrator privileges by navigating through crosh (Control + Alt + T) or tty and typing sudo su
+To customize the loading of device tree overlays, sign in to any FydeOS account and enter the desktop.
+Access administrator privileges by navigating through crosh (Control + Alt + T) or tty and typing sudo su.

 Note: From FydeOS v17 and openFyde r114 onwards,

-instead.
+sudo suwill no longer work.
+Please usesudo -iinstead.
 This change does not impact older versions.

 Step 3: View the built-in device tree overlays

-command, you will see the file list, as shown below (using rock5b-fydeos as an example):
+The built-in device tree overlays are located in the /boot/rockchip/overlay/ directory.
+After entering the ls /boot/rockchip/overlay/*dtbo command, you will see the file list, as shown below (using rock5b-fydeos as an example):

-localhost ~ # ls /boot/rockchip/overlay/pwm-fan.dtbo rk3588-i2c8-m4.dtbo rk3588-pwm15-m0.dtbo rk3588-pwm6-m2.dtbo rk3588-spi1-m1-cs1-spidev.dtbo rk3588-uart7-m1.dtbo rock-5b-hdmi2-8k.dtbork3588-add-hdptxphy_hdmi_clk.dtbo rk3588-pwm12-m0.dtbo rk3588-pwm15-m1.dtbo rk3588-pwm7-m3.dtbo rk3588-uart2-m0.dtbo rk3588-uart7-m2.dtbo rock-5b-radxa-display-10fhd.dtbork3588-i2c0-m1.dtbo rk3588-pwm13-m0.dtbo rk3588-pwm15-m3.dtbo rk3588-pwm8-m0.dtbo rk3588-uart2-m2.dtbo rk3588-unlock-opps.dtbo rock-5b-sata.dtbork3588-i2c1-m0.dtbo rk3588-pwm13-m2.dtbo rk3588-pwm2-m1.dtbo rk3588-spi0-m2-cs0-spidev.dtbo rk3588-uart3-m1.dtbo rock-5a-radxa-display-10fhd.dtbork3588-i2c3-m1.dtbo rk3588-pwm14-m0.dtbo rk3588-pwm3-m1.dtbo rk3588-spi0-m2-cs1-spidev.dtbo rk3588-uart4-m2.dtbo rock-5ab-camera-imx415.dtbork3588-i2c7-m3.dtbo rk3588-pwm14-m1.dtbo rk3588-pwm5-m2.dtbo rk3588-spi1-m1-cs0-spidev.dtbo rk3588-uart7-m1-ctsn-rtsn.dtbo rock-5b-hdmi1-8k.dtbo
+localhost ~ # ls /boot/rockchip/overlay/pwm-fan.dtbo rk3588-i2c8-m4.dtbo rk3588-pwm15-m0.dtbo rk3588-pwm6-m2.dtbo rk3588-spi1-m1-cs1-spidev.dtbo rk3588-uart7-m1.dtbo rock-5b-hdmi2-8k.dtbork3588-add-hdptxphy_hdmi_clk.dtbo rk3588-pwm12-m0.dtbo rk3588-pwm15-m1.dtbo rk3588-pwm7-m3.dtbo rk3588-uart2-m0.dtbo rk3588-uart7-m2.dtbo rock-5b-radxa-display-10fhd.dtbork3588-i2c0-m1.dtbo rk3588-pwm13-m0.dtbo rk3588-pwm15-m3.dtbo rk3588-pwm8-m0.dtbo rk3588-uart2-m2.dtbo rk3588-unlock-opps.dtbo rock-5b-sata.dtbork3588-i2c1-m0.dtbo rk3588-pwm13-m2.dtbo rk3588-pwm2-m1.dtbo rk3588-spi0-m2-cs0-spidev.dtbo rk3588-uart3-m1.dtbo rock-5a-radxa-display-10fhd.dtbork3588-i2c3-m1.dtbo rk3588-pwm14-m0.dtbo rk3588-pwm3-m1.dtbo rk3588-spi0-m2-cs1-spidev.dtbo rk3588-uart4-m2.dtbo rock-5ab-camera-imx415.dtbork3588-i2c7-m3.dtbo rk3588-pwm14-m1.dtbo rk3588-pwm5-m2.dtbo rk3588-spi1-m1-cs0-spidev.dtbo rk3588-uart7-m1-ctsn-rtsn.dtbo rock-5b-hdmi1-8k.dtboStep 4: Load the built-in device tree overlays

 -